-Byblos or Gebal is located on the Mediterranean coast of present-day Lebanon, about 26 miles (42 kilometers) north of Beirut.
+Byblos or Jbeil is located on the Mediterranean coast of present-day Lebanon, about 26 miles (42 kilometers) north of Beirut.
 It is attractive to archaeologists because of the successive layers of debris resulting from centuries of human habitation.

 Today, Byblos is a modern city that still retains its historical past.
 Byblos remains as one of Lebanon's major tourist sites because of